Firefly Role-Playing Game: System

 Monica Valentinelli explained the game systems' design process in an interview with Dungeon Crawlers Radio:

 Margaret's vision for the game was to make it really fun and easy to play.
 But we kind of had a really interesting situation because we have fans of Margaret Weis Productions that remember when the Serenity RPG came out and played the Cortex System, and then for the past eight years we've also had the Cortex Plus system in its various iterations...
 So, what we did was went back to the drawing board, and our systems team developed a game based on Margaret's wish for this to be easy to play, but also give somewhat of a nod to our roots, without essentially shutting off everything that's been done in the last eight years.
 So, what we have is a new streamlined system that's been adapted for Firefly.

-Cortex Plus—unlike its predecessor, the Cortex System, which was used in the Serenity RPG—is a roll-and-keep system, in which you roll one die from each of several categories and keep the two highest dice in your dice pool.
-Cortex Plus uses polyhedral dice common to many roleplaying games and utilizes standard dice notation, ranging from d4 (a 4-sided tetrahedral die) to d12 (a 12-sided dodecahedron die).
+Cortex Plus—unlike its predecessor, the Cortex System, which was used in the Serenity RPG—is a roll-and-keep system, in which players roll one die from each of several categories and keep the two highest dice in their dice pool.
+Cortex Plus uses polyhedral dice common to many role-playing games and uses standard dice notation, ranging from d4 (a 4-sided tetrahedral die) to d12 (a 12-sided dodecahedron die).
 The cubed d6 is the "default" die used in the game.

 Cortex Plus uses dice pools ranging from d4 (terrible) to d12 (the best possible).
-Every die in your pool that rolls a natural 1 (called an 'Opportunity') not only doesn't count toward your total but also causes some form of negative consequence for the characters to overcome.
+Every die in the dice pool that rolls a natural 1 (called an 'Opportunity') not only doesn't count toward the total but also causes some form of negative consequence for the characters to overcome.
 Players may voluntarily reduce some of the dice in their pool to a d4, decreasing their likelihood of success and increasing the likelihood of a negative consequence, in exchange for "Plot Points" which may be spent in several ways to influence the game's plot.

-In their review of the game, Steven A. Torres-Roman and Carson E. Snow point out that "the Cortex Plus system serves as the engine for several other genre games" and that "Margaret Weis Productions also publishes the Cortex Hacker's Guide, so players who want to dig into the intricacies of the system can do so more easily and come up with a variety of new ideas for their games."